 Cat And Mouse from BePuzzled

-Also marketed under the “Impossibles” brand, the various ideas for making jigsaw puzzles harder are great.
+This is intended to be an ultra-hard jigsaw puzzle, and has also been marketed under the “Impossibles” brand.
+The various ideas for making jigsaw puzzles harder are great.
 There are no edge pieces.
 The picture is repetitive and is not fully revealed by the box art.
 There are 5 extra pieces that don’t fit into the puzzle.
 And there’s a extra puzzle to solve once all the pieces have been put together: find the mouse hidden among the cats.

 I used to devote hours to jigsaw puzzles.
 I think I lost my taste for doing them when “Impossipuzzles” become all the rage with their pictures of piles of Smarties or splats of baked beans.
 Difficult, yes.
 A fun challenge, no. I believe a fun puzzle is one where you create many small pictures that are gradually joined together to create the whole.
 A puzzle picture should be fractal, with interesting details at all scales.